Content

 Our guide to how lidocaine spray works for premature ejaculation goes into greater detail about using topical products to treat PE.

 Currently, there’s no FDA-approved prescription medication specifically for treating premature ejaculation.
-However, several common antidepressants are prescribed off-label as treatments for PE, including paroxetine, fluoxetine and sertraline (the active ingredient in Zoloft®).
+However, several antidepressants are commonly prescribed off-label as treatments for PE, including paroxetine, fluoxetine, and sertraline (the active ingredient in Zoloft®).

 Sertraline belongs to a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 It works by increasing serotonin levels, which can reduce the severity of depression symptoms.